 If you wish to marry by civil ceremony at Approved Premises you should first contact the venue of your choice to make provisional arrangements and then contact the Register Office in the district where the venue is located to ensure that registration officers are available for your choice of date and time.

-A maximum of 12 months before the date of your ceremony it will be necessary to confirm your arrangements with the Register Office by giving formal notices of marriage to the Superintendent Registrar(s) of the District(s) where you live.
+It may be possible to put a provisional booking in the diary more than 12 months prior to the date of your marriage.
+Once you are with 12 months of the date of your ceremony it will be necessary to confirm your arrangements with the Register Office by giving formal notices of marriage to the Superintendent Registrar(s) of the District(s) where you live.

 The fees for marrying in Approved Premises are set by each Local Authority and vary throughout the country.
 We have a list of the Approved Premises for Bradford and Keighley Registration District.

 Unless you are marrying in the Church of England by Banns or Common Licence you must give notice of your intention to marry.
 Each party to the marriage must give their own notice of marriage in person to the Superintendent Registrar in the district in which he/she lives.
 A notice is valid for 12 months and therefore you cannot give your notice until you are within 12 months of the date of your marriage.
+It may be possible to put a provisional booking in the diary more than 12 months prior to the date of your marriage.
 You must each have lived in any District in England or Wales for seven clear days before the date you give notice of marriage (this means the notice is given on the ninth day).
 If you choose to marry outside the area of your residence you should contact the Register Office where you want the marriage to take place to ensure you can be married on the date that you would like.
 You must then give notice of marriage to the Superintendent Registrar of the district(s) where you live.

 After you have both given your notices of marriages you must wait at least 28 clear days whilst the notices are displayed in the Register Office(s) before the Superintendent Registrar's certificate(s) can be issued, this is the authority for your marriage to take place, if you are marrying outside your district(s) of residence you must give the certificate(s) to the Superintendent Registrar of the district where your marriage is to take place or to the person officiating at your marriage.